 Situation briefings and media conferences will be conducted at or near the on-site command post in the event of an emergency event at or near DFW Airport.
-The DFW Corporate Communications team will assume the lead role in communicating with the news media until and unless federal or state authorities assume the lead role in communications.
+The DFW Communications & Marketing team will assume the lead role in communicating with the news media until and unless federal or state authorities assume the lead role in communications.

 Unauthorized access to any emergency site will result in the violator’s immediate arrest and denial of future access.
 For your safety, smoking is prohibited at the scene of any emergency situation.

-DFW’s Corporate Communications Department understands the news media’s desire to interview persons involved in an emergency.
+DFW’s Communications & Marketing Department understands the news media’s desire to interview persons involved in an emergency.
 The Airport’s first responsibility is to the victims and their right to privacy.
 While media organizations will not be arbitrarily denied access to those involved, the Airport will support an individual’s decision not to be interviewed and/or photographed following the incident.
 Federal security and investigative guidelines may require the Airport to deny media access to persons involved in the emergency.